Anti-Racism in Psychology

 The Need for Dialectical Thinking About Racism (and Anti-racism)

 With cultural humility, we can let go of the false dichotomy of either being a good person or racist.
 Racism is best defined as a behavior, not a character flaw, which allows for a growth mindset in terms of our antiracist work.
 We don’t have to pretend to be free of racism (and racist behaviors) to be anti-racist.
-For example, in one moment, we may engage in accidental racist behavior and in another moment engage in anti-racist behavior.
-Hence, it is possible to have pure intentions that lead to harmful consequences.
+For example, in one moment, we may unintentionally engage in racist behavior and in another moment engage in anti-racist behavior.
+It is possible to have pure intentions that lead to harmful consequences.
 As anti-racist providers, we center impact and harm over the intent or our own emotional reactions.
 Antiracism is the commitment to fight racism wherever you find it, including in yourself.

 “In a racist society, it is not enough to be non-racist, we must be anti-racist.” — Angela Y. Davis